Millennium Marine

 Recession

-By 2010 most boat yards had closed, but Guimond continued to profit and grow his business and product line.
+• By 2010, most boatyards had closed, but Guimond continued to profit and grow the business and product line.

-Definitely our most watched video, Keeper was built as a patrol boat for the state of Rhode Island.
+• Keeper, one of our most watched vessels, was built as a patrol boat for the state of Rhode Island.
+In one passage, Cory sailed Keeper from Escuminac, NB to Warwick, RI.

-Cory – “She held a true 20 knots from Clarks Harbour, NS to Cape Cod, sailing through rough seas stirred up by Hurricane Igor”.
+• Cory said: 'She held a true 20 knots from Clarks Harbour, NS to Cape Cod, sailing through rough seas stirred up by Hurricane Igor.'

 Move to the U.S.

-Facing harder and harder times finding workers in Canada, and with a vision to grow a charter boat market that requires a US built hull, Cory ceased operations in Canada and incorporated Millennium Marine USA.
+• Facing ongoing labor shortages in Canada and a vision to grow charter-boat demand requiring a US-built hull, Cory ceased Canadian operations and incorporated Millennium Marine USA.

 Millennium Marine USA - Grand Opening

-Despite delays, and numerous unforeseen setbacks, MMUSA has later grown to 30 employees, and produced 50 hulls in less than two years.
+• Despite delays and unforeseen setbacks, Millennium Marine USA grew to 30 employees and produced 50 hulls in less than two years.

 Canadian Facilities Re-open